 Purpose – PR Vs Advertising

-The goal of advertising is to promote the products and services of a company through creative messages to attract the public attention.
-This leads to growth in sales and in turn the profit.
+The goal of advertising is to promote a company’s products and services through creative messages to attract public attention.
+This leads to increased sales and, in turn, increased profit.

-On the other side, the real motive behind PR is to build a positive image around a brand among the public.
-PR focuses on establishing a relationship of trust between the brand and common people.
-In simple logic, if trust is instilled in the public then the brand grows in sales.
+On the other hand, the real motive behind PR is to build a positive image around a brand among the public.
+PR focuses on building trust between the brand and the public.
+In simple logic, if trust is instilled in the public, then the brand grows in sales.

 Credibility and Trust – PR Vs Advertising

-The key focus of Public Relations is to raise the trust and acceptability of a brand in the minds of people.
+The key focus of Public Relations is to build trust and enhance a brand’s acceptability in people’s minds.
 Hence, earned media – the alternate name of PR.
-Here public trust in a brand is earned through third-party channels like new outlets, articles written by journalists, and endorsements by influencers.
-PR or earned media is unpaid strategic communication.
+Here, public confidence in a brand is earned through third-party channels such as new outlets, journalist-written articles, and influencer endorsements.
+PR or earned media is an unpaid strategic communication.

 Control Dynamics – PR vs Advertising